Enhancement of broadband entangled two-photon absorption by resonant spectral phase flips: Interference effects between different intermediate resonances

 As an example, let us consider the case of two intermediate levels at resonances $\nu_1$ and $\nu_2$ with coefficients of $C_1$ and $C_2$ describing the associated transition matrix elements.
 According to Eq.(\ref{P_AB}), the contributions of the two levels must be added before the absolute square determines the TPA rate,

 To analyze the interference effects, it is necessary to consider the phase relation between the coefficients $C_1$ and $C_2$.
 For simplicity, we will only consider real values of $C_1$ and $C_2$, with positive signs describing constructive interferences and opposite signs describing destructive interferences.
+It may be worth noting that other phase differences would introduce a rather complicated structure of interferences involving all possible combinations of $A_1$ and $B_1$ with $A_2$ and $B_2$.
+The advantage of limiting ourselves to real coefficients is that we can separate the interference between $A_1$ and $A_2$ from the interference between $B_1$ and $B_2$.
 If the absolute values of $C_1$ and $C_2$ are the same, interference effects are described by the separate sums and differences of $A_1$ and $A_2$, and of $B_1$ and $B_2$.

-Fig. \ref{onetwo} illustrates the basic interference effects between two intermediate levels with the same linewidths $\gamma_1=\gamma_2=\nu_1/20$, where the resonances are sufficiently separate to recognize two distinct enhancement effects.
+Fig.\ref{onetwo} illustrates the basic interference effects between two intermediate levels with the same linewidths $\gamma_1=\gamma_2=\nu_1/20$, where the resonances are sufficiently separate to recognize two distinct enhancement effects.
 Interferences between $A_1$ and $A_2$ result in regions where the two contributions cancel and regions where they add up.
 The contributions of $A_1+A_2$ cancel each other for $\nu_1<|\delta_s|<\nu_2$ and add up outside of this region.
 For $A_1-A_2$, the contributions add up for $\nu_1<|\delta_s|<\nu_2$ and cancel each other outside of this region. $B_1$ and $B_2$ are dominated by the resonant enhancements.
 The effects of interferences are strongest for $\nu_1<|\delta_s|<\nu_2$, where $B_1-B_2$ drops to zero and changes its sign, whereas $B_1+B_2$ remains at high absolute values throughout.
 In summary, constructive interference results in negligible values of $A_1+A_2$ and high values of $B_1+B_2$ in the region between the resonances, while destructive interferences result in high values of $A_1-A_2$ and low values of $B_1-B_2$.
 In the sum of the squares, these two interference effects may be hard to distinguish.